pivotal/blog/content/post/spring-for-normal-people.md

 ### Create a project

 Head over to http://start.spring.io.
-This site lets you create Spring Boot projects with a few clicks and is definitely the easist way to get things up and running.
-I used most of the default settings but changed the package to com.[loktar](http://wowwiki.wikia.com/wiki/Orcish), the name to ` HtmlPageApplication` and picked Gradle for our build system.
+This site lets you create Spring Boot projects with a few clicks and is definitely the easiest way to get things up and running.
+I used most of the default settings but changed the package to com.[loktar](http://wowwiki.wikia.com/wiki/Orcish), the Artifact to `html-page` and picked Gradle for our build system.
 I also added the `Web` and `Thymeleaf` dependencies.

 `Web` gives us stuff we need to create web http endpoints and `Thymeleaf` is a Spring-friendly html template engine.